Get ready to borrow

 Consideration

-Our Smart Option Student Loan® for Undergraduate Students offers three repayment options.
-Each one will affect your total student loan cost differently.
+Our Smart Option Student Loan for undergraduate students offers three repayment options.
+Each one will affect when you pay it back and your total student loan cost differently.

 Deferred repayment option